 Evans warns to proceed with caution when scrolling through social media.
-Many people tend to highlight only the best parts of their lives, creating an unrealistic snapshot of their day-to-day existence.
+Many people tend to highlight only the best parts of their lives which creates an unrealistic snapshot of their day-to-day lives.
 When others try to compare themselves to this unattainable perfection, it comes at a cost to mental health.

-In fact, a documentary released last year called "The Social Dilemma" details a 5,000-person study that found that higher social media and screen time use correlated with self-reported declines in mental and physical health, and life satisfaction.
+In fact, a documentary that came out during the pandemic called "The Social Dilemma" details a 5,000-person study finding that higher social media and screen time use correlated with self-reported declines in mental and physical health, and life satisfaction.
 So, how do we stop this spiral?